 - Femme Fatalons: Ragnar has a really sharp fingernail he uses to kill multiple people.
 At the end, Lance stabs him in the neck with his own fingernail.

 - For the Evulz: Ragnar admits he has no reason to do his evil other than he loves it.Ragnar: So you see?
 You can do bad things!
 And they don't come back to you!

 - Impossibly Tacky Clothes: At one point Cliff is seen wearing a hideous outfit consisting of a yellow top, dark green pants, and a red harness.

 - Just Eat Gilligan: For some reason none of the good guys think to just destroy the Ram-K once they have it instead of hiding it.
 There's not even a Hand Wave about how it's really important for something else so they can't just destroy it.

 - Kill It with Fire: Cliff invents a flamethrower/rocket launcher called the fireblaster.

-- No Name Given: We never find out who the girl at the beginning who took the Ram-K is, although it's implied she was Drew Stargrove's lover due to her wearing his symbol.
+- No Name Given: We never find out who the girl at the beginning who took the Ram-K is, although it's implied that she was Drew Stargrove's lover due to her wearing his symbol.

 - Water Source Tampering: Ragnar's whole plan is use the Ram-K to poison the water supply with radioactive waste that will make it mutate all the local wildlife.
-At first he plans to do this for money, but when he's almost beaten he tries to do it anyway just For the Evulz.
+At first, he plans to do this for money, but when he's almost beaten, he tries to do it anyway just For the Evulz.